IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

-Part of the reason for abandoning saturated builtins was that James proposed an alternative version of the CEK machine which looked as if it might be more efficient than the original machine with respect to environments handling.
+Part of the reason for abandoning saturated builtins was that James proposed an alternative version of the CEK machine which looked as if it might be more efficient than the original machine with respect to environment handling.
 This involved a new notion of "value" which Roman observed would allow us to simplify builtin application by giving us somewhere to store the arguments to which a builtin had so far been applied.